WSO2 API Manager has an integrated Swagger UI, which is part of the Swagger project.

 Add the following code under the GET method and click Save.

-Back in the API Publisher, expand the GET method and note that the response content type has changed to XML.
+Back in the API Publisher, note that the response content type has changed to XML.

 Tip: You can use this attribute to document the type of the response message that the backend sends.
 It doesn't do any message type conversion.
 You can add multiple values as a comma-separated list.
 E.g.,